ennnbeee/ennnbeee.github.io/content/posts/MECM-Direct-Member-Collections.md

 ![Image](/img/configmgr-dmc-query.webp#left)

 # Go Forth and Fix
-With this smol but powerful script, you can remove and Direct Membership rule and use the more sustainable and less likely to cause your problems Query Rule, on either Collections you know have Direct Members, or if you're feeling brave, your entire set of Device Collections.
+With this small but powerful script, you can remove all Direct Membership rules and use the more sustainable (and less likely to cause you problems), Query Rule on either Collections you know have Direct Members, or if you're feeling brave, your entire set of Device Collections.

 This saves you having to manually create the Rules, or even the collections, which would mean re-deploying configuration, updates, applications etc. to a new Collection.

-What a timesaver.
+What a time saver.